mykhani/RoboND-DeepLearning-Project/README.md

 average intersection over union for the hero is 0.9122916911511715 number true positives: 539, number false positives: 0, number false negatives: 0
 ```
+As the above score shows and is evident from the image, the model doesn't detect other people very well as they lie very close together and they are sort of blended together.
+One possible cause for such bahvior might be the max pooling layer that combines together multiple pixels and favors strong features.

 #### 2. Patrol without the target
 ![alt][patrol_wo_target1]